Beaches on Paxos

-Do you need a get away this coming summer holiday season?
-Do you crave for some peaceful time on a beach away from the crowds?
-Do you seek pebbles and stones instead of sand with crystal clear waters?
-If your answer is yes then you can try the relatively unexplored but beautiful beaches on Paxos.
-Paxos has many beaches but they are not just beaches with translucent waters.
-The beaches on Paxos are also voted one of the top twenty great escapes by most leading travel magazines.
+Do you need a getaway this coming summer holiday season?
+Do you crave for some peaceful time on a Greek beach away from the crowds?
+And are you looking for beaches with crystal clear water and pebbles and stones, instead of sand?
+If your answer is yes, then the relatively unexplored but beautiful beaches on Paxos might be the perfect destination for your holiday!
+The island of Paxos is known for its beautiful beaches with translucent waters.
+However, the beaches on Paxos are also voted as one of the top twenty great escapes by most leading travel magazines.

-The unique thing about the beaches on Paxos is hardly any of the beaches here are sandy, perhaps only one or two.
-The beaches on the eastern tip of the island are covered in pebbles and the western coast of Paxos has no beaches - only sea rocks against deep cliffs.
-Most of the beaches are very narrow and pebbly but have clean and crystal clear waters and are perfect for boat excursions and snorkeling.
-Glyfada Beach Villas is located right on the beach and breakfast is served in the taverna overlooking the coastline.
+The unique thing about the beaches on Paxos is that hardly any of the beaches are sandy, perhaps only one or two.
+The beaches on Paxos on the eastern tip of the island are covered in pebbles, whereas the western coast of Paxos has no beaches at all.
+Here, you will find deep and rugged cliffs.
+Most of the beaches on Paxos are very narrow and pebbly, but have clean and crystal clear waters.
+This makes them perfectly suitable for boat excursions and snorkeling activities.
+Let’s take a brief tour of the best beaches on Paxos.

-There are around 30 beaches on Paxos varying in size, but most are well accessed by boat and some are accessible by foot.
-Some of the most popular beaches on Paxos are:
+There are around 30 Paxos beaches.
+All varying in size, but most are well accessed by boat and some are accessible by foot.
+The most popular Glyfada beaches are:

-Lakka has an excellent harbour which is stunningly shaped as a horseshoe, again the waters here are safe for swimming; even for children and there are some amazing sea caves around these waters.
-Harami and Kanoni are two beautiful beaches inside the bay of Lakka which are a big favorite with families.
+Lakka has an excellent harbor, which is stunningly shaped like a horseshoe.
+The water in this harbor is safe to swim in, even for children.
+Around these waters you can see some amazing sea caves.
+Harami and Kanoni are two beautiful beaches inside the bay of Lakka, which are especially favorite among families.

-Loggos is a small picturesque town and an excellent harbour for fishing; the Levrecchio beach which is the best bet for snorkeling on the islands is close to Loggos.
-The beaches of Kipos and Marmari are near Loggos too; however, these beaches are accessible only by boat or foot.
-Further south of Loggos is the beach of Pounda, and when you go further south from Pounda, you will reach the Kipiadi beach which is a favorite for anchoring yachts.
-The most popular beach as you move south is the Monodendri which is famous for its water sports.
-Glyfada is further south but is accessible only through a steep footpath from the south.
+Loggos is a small picturesque town, that has a great harbor for fishing.
+If you’re interested in snorkeling, you should go to the Levrechio beach, which is close to Loggos.
+The beaches of Kipos and Marmari are near Loggos too.
+However, these beaches are accessible only by boat or foot.
+On the south side of Loggos, you can find Pounda beach.
+When you travel even more to the south from Pounda, you will reach Kipiadi beach, which is a favorite beach for anchoring yachts.
+Furthermore, Monodendri beach is a famous beach, when it comes to water sports.
+Glyfada beach is further to the south, but it is easily accessible by a steep footpath from the south.